-In 2008 Adur District and Worthing Borough Councils joined up and we are now known as Adur & Worthing Councils.
+In 2008 Adur District and Worthing Borough Councils joined up and they are now known as Adur & Worthing Councils.
 Joined up means that a single management team runs council services, but politically the two councils remain separate.
 They are able to make different decisions, although this doesn't happen a lot.
-Most teams have been fully merged for some time but some services are only delivered in one area, such as culture in Worthing or Adur Homes in Adur.
-Adur and Worthing are different places with different communities and we need to work with that in mind.
+Most teams have been fully merged for some time but some services are only delivered in one area, such as Adur Homes in Adur.
+Adur and Worthing are different places with different communities and work with that in mind.